 - Use ventilation for odorous or hazardous materials, and alert others.

-Staying safe in the studio starts with knowing your materials, tools, and surroundings.
+Staying safe in the studio or at home starts with knowing your materials, tools, and surroundings.
 Whether you’re working with chemicals, using power tools, or just cleaning up, these basic safety guidelines can help prevent accidents and protect your health.
 Click through each section to learn what to look out for and how to stay safe while creating.

 - Always read labels and Material Safety Data Sheets (MSDSs).